odi-eloji/room-temp/README.md

 transmissionInterval= ##
 ```

-In same directory create the python script for publishing temperature.
+In same directory as config file, create a python script for publishing temperature.
 ### Python Script
 ```
 #!/usr/bin/python3